Github-Yilei/bioinformatics-commands/one-line-cmd.md

 	awk '/^>/ {if (seqlen){print seqlen}; print ;seqlen=0;next; } { seqlen = seqlen +length($0)}END{print seqlen}' test.fa |  paste - -

-## distribution of sequence length
+## Distribution of sequence length

 Return the distribution of sequence length in a multi-fasta file and build a table.